...Highlights: whale sharks, manta rays, turtles, great macro life/ marine diversity, schooling fish & big pelagics, non diving activities...

 There are a number of different options available here.
 Safaris that depart from Ranong and explore only the southern sections or northern sections of the Mergui Archipelago require at least 5 nights cruising.
 Boat charters that travel up the Thai coast through the Similan Islands before crossing over into Burmese waters, take at least 7 nights.
 If you really want to feel like you are on a complete Burma liveaboard safari then we recommend you take a dedicated Myanmar cruise to discover the whole of the archipelago.
 These trips require a minimum of 10 days.

-October to May sees the main Burma diving season and this is the only period when the liveaboards operate.
+November to early-May sees the main Burma diving season and this is the only period of the year when the liveaboards operate.
 At this time of year, the seas are calm, the skies are clear and even the most remote dive sites are accessible and enjoy great conditions.
 For optimum diving conditions in the Mergui Archipelago we recommend you visit between the months of December and April.